 If you are selling a property then you can instruct a Solicitor when your property goes on the market using an online Estate Agent or local Estate Agent.
 Alternatively you could wait until you have your first viewing appointment.
 Please just remember that when you accept an offer you do need to pass the Lawyers details over to the Buyer.
 So waiting for a viewing maybe a little late.
 Your Buyer will probably be looking at other properties so getting the information to them will help to reduce the risk of the Buyer withdrawing their offer.

-If you are selling a property then you can use our Sale Conveyancer Finder.
+If you are selling a property then you can use our Sale Conveyancer finder.
 Offer accepted, then you need to get moving.

 If you are buying a property then you will need to have a Solicitor ready to pass on to the Seller, if your offer 'Subject to Survey' has been accepted.
 Alternatively you could appoint a solicitor when say you have narrowed down your choices and about to make an offer.
-If you have a property for sale and are buying then consider using the same Solicitor for your Sale and Purchase.
+If you have a property for sale and are buying then consider using the same expert for your Sale and Purchase.
 You can compare Sale and Purchase conveyancing quotes using the Homebuyer calculator.

 If you want a fast Conveyance then you do need your Conveyancer in place for when an offer has been accepted.
 So many Homeowners appoint a Solicitor and pass on the Solicitor details before they have returned the Client care pack.
-You want a fixed fee cheap conveyancing quote with terms that have been accepted by both parties.
+You want fixed fee cheap conveyancing with terms that have been accepted by both parties.
 You and the Solicitor.
 Start as you mean to go on.
 In control and on budget.
 Don't worry Lawyers are used to the purchase, selling price changing.

 Waiting for the results of a Survey before you instruct a Solicitor sounds the right thing to do but if you are a serious Buyer and you are prepared to make a decision using the results of a survey then actually waiting doesn't make sense.
 After all if its a bad Survey you may pull out and look for another property.